LasseD/A112389/README.md

 # Algorithms for OEIS A112389

-[OEIS A112389](https://oeis.org/A112389) is "Number of ways, counted up to symmetry, to build a contiguous building with n LEGO bricks of size 2 X 4."
+[OEIS A112389](https://oeis.org/A112389) is the number of ways, counted up to symmetry, to build a contiguous model with n LEGO bricks of size 2 X 4.

-Known values of the sequence a(N). a<sup>180</sup>(N) are those of a(N) that are symmetric at 180 degrees of rotation.
+The following table contains the known values of the sequence a(N). a<sup>180</sup>(N) are those of a(N) that are symmetric at 180 degrees of rotation.

 | n  | a(N)              | a<sup>180</sup>(N)| Author(s)              |
 |:--:|------------------:|--------:|:-----------------------|